mendix/docs/content/en/docs/developerportal/control-center/portfolio-managment-tool.md

 1. Go to **Access Management**.
 2. On the upper-right corner, click **Add New Users**.
 3. In the dialog box, enter the **Email Address** of the user who you want to invite.
 They can be someone within your company or outside your company.
-For users outside your company, their names and profile pictures will not be displayed.
+For users outside your company, their names and profile pictures are not displayed.

 4. Select an **Access Role** for the user – **Portfolio Manager** or **User**.
 This determines the user's access level to all the projects in this portfolio.
 5. Click **Add to List**.